Skycloudd/rsc/README.md

  * Performance improvement PRs are very much welcomed and probably easy!

 ## Stability
-RSC will not have any major changes to its syntax.
+RSCALC will not have any major changes to its syntax.
 It will remain consistent for a long time.
-It is up to forkers to make different tastes of RSC.
+It is up to forkers to make different tastes of RSCALC.
 It will also forever keep the same open-source permissions.

 ## License
-RSC is MIT licensed.
-RSC will always remain free to modify and use without attribution.
+RSCALC is MIT licensed.
+RSCALC will always remain free to modify and use without attribution.